Altermagnetism of ultrathin CrSb slabs: Abstract

 \section{Abstract}

 Altermagnets exhibit momentum-dependent spin splitting without net magnetization, combining characteristics of both ferromagnets and antiferromagnets, making them highly interesting for spintronics applications.
 CrSb is a prime candidate with a high N\'eel temperature ($\sim700$~K) and a large exchange-driven splitting of $\sim0.6$--1~eV.
 Using ab-initio calculations, we consider slabs of various orientations in the ultrathin limit.
-We find that (100) oriented slabs have spin-degenerate bands.
 In (0001) oriented slabs, the exchange-driven altermagnetic spin splitting collapses, but including spin-orbit coupling restores a residual anisotropic splitting of $\sim70$~meV.
-In contrast, the (110) oriented slabs show an altermagnetic spin splitting of $\sim400$~meV, and emerges as a robust candidate for realizing large, exchange-driven altermagnetism.
+The (100)-oriented slabs become fully spin-degenerate due to symmetry reduction.
+In contrast, the (110) oriented slabs show a strong altermagnetic spin splitting of $\sim400$~meV, and thus emerges as a robust candidate for realizing large, exchange-driven altermagnetism.